siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/nuget-source-config/usage.md

 The following sample configuration demonstrates how to configure a Nexus server import process.

-In the graphic below is the UrbanCode Deploy component.
+In the graphic below is the DevOps Deploy component.
 Properties with the asterisk (\*), a value must be specified.

 **NuGet URL**: The NuGet Repository server.
 If retrieving artifacts from a NuGet server, this is a the host name.
 For Nexus Repository Manager, specify the repository URL defined below.